top of page

 Q: Do I need Canadian work experience?

-A: No. Foreign work experience is accepted if it’s continuous, full-time, and in one of the top 82 in-demand jobs except for Physicians with Canadian Work Experience.
+A: No. Foreign work experience is accepted if it’s continuous 12 month, full-time, within the last 3 years and in one of the in-demand jobs (NOC code) except for Physicians, Senior Managers and Researchers.

 Q: What if my job isn’t on the list?

-A: You can still apply under regular Express Entry or PNPs — but you won’t benefit from category-based draws.
+A: You can still apply through regular Express Entry programs, including:

 Q: Are these NOC codes guaranteed to stay the same?